riconaranjo/Li-fi-2020/Use Case Descriptions.md

 4. If Modem device receives a rejection (**M2-3**) then it will wait 0.1 seconds and attempt again; if it gets 100 repeated rejections then transmission will be aborted.
 5. User device receives and decodes the data message.
 6. User device reconstructs the entire data file and displays it on the external display.
-7. User devices displays the overall transmission speed on the 7-segment display.
+7. User devices displays the overall transmission speed on the external display.

 **Entry Conditions:**
 - Modem device must be connected with a user device.